 Recent research at the University of California in San Diego indicates that our brains actually need downtime and solitude in order to function properly.
 This is because our brains only process experiences and memories when we allow them the space and time to do so — and by bombarding our minds with stimulus, we are actually impairing them.

 The old saying is true: great ideas rarely interrupt us.
 Creativity and inventiveness often only develop when we have to come up with our own entertainment.

-3 things parents can do to help their kids to embrace boredom and downtime
+3 things parents can do to help their kids to embrace boredom

 1. Don’t give in to nagging